SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-29
 - What is Module Development in terraform and what is the syntax ?
 Go through the code of EC2 module in Terraform modules in VS. Here provider.tf will not be there in module developing.
 - How many types of Modules and How many types of Roles are there ?
 - It is DevOps engineer responsibility to write README.md file to let others know how to use module.
-We keep information like what resources we have created in HA and inputs like what are required, what are optional.
-What outputs we are provided etc.
+We keep information like what resources we have created in HA and inputs like what are required, what are optional, what outputs we are published etc.
 - Create a VPC in aws console ?
 CIDR (10.0.0.0/16)
 - Google has given some PrivateIP address ranges those only allocated to PrivateIP not for PublicIP, there you can see 24,20,16 bit-blocks.
-- Even ISP people will configure your PrivateIP address in any range among these 3 bit-blocks only.
+Even ISP people will configure your PrivateIP address in any range among these 3 bit-blocks only.
-- We can select any range, but siva selected as 10.0.0.0/16 range.
+- We can select any range but siva selected as 10.0.0.0/16 range.
-- Atleast you need to create 16 servers to use VPC '10.0.0.0/28' ---> 16 servers, 10.0.0.0/16 ---> 65k servers, generally we give VPC CIDR as 10.0.0.0/16 only, because it does not cost anything, so we can go for maximum.
+- Atleast you need to create 16 servers to use VPC '10.0.0.0/28' ---> 16 servers, 10.0.0.0/16 ---> 65k servers.
+Generally we give VPC CIDR as 10.0.0.0/16 only because it does not cost anything, so we can go for maximum.
 - Create Public subnet in aws console ?
 CIDR 10.0.1.0/24
 - Create Private subnet in aws console ?
 CIDR 10.0.2.0/24
 - Create Database subnet in aws console ?
 CIDR 10.0.3.0/24